Audit Readiness Checklist: Preparing For Your First External Audit

 • Info on deposits that are in transit

-True and Tested Advice About Preparing for Your Audit
+True and Tested Advice About Preparing for Your Accounting Audit

 Take some time to seek out audit prep experts for help.
 Doing so can go a long way in alleviating stress for you and your team.

-And before you start, take some time to get acquainted with your auditor to ask:
+And before you start, take time to get acquainted with your auditor and ask:

 • For a quick planning meeting to ensure you’re confident about what the process will entail and what’s required from you.